 Are you looking for a rehabilitation service for your young child right in the vicinity of your home?
 Therapy Matters, Inc. can assist you with that.
 Established in 2005, Therapy Matters Inc. employs skilled professionals with extensive experience ready to work with individuals.
-Our Occupational Therapists, Speech/Language Pathologists, Physical Therapists, and Respite and Habilitation professionals are highly qualified and educated individuals ready to help patients with intellectual and developmental disabilities.
+Our Occupational Therapists, Speech/Language Pathologists, and Respite and Habilitation professionals are highly qualified and educated individuals ready to help patients with intellectual and developmental disabilities.

 Occupational Therapy Assistant